petersen65/PL0/README.md

 - used to preserve lexical scoping rules at compilation time
 - required for closures and proper variable binding

 Think of it as: who is my lexical parent?
 Example: if M has 2 local procedures A and B, then the static link of B points to the activation record of M. The static link of A points to the activation record of M. If a procedure is the direct lexical parent of another procedure (like M and A) and the parent calls this other procedure, then the static link is equal to the dynamic link.
-If there is a chain of parent procedures for a given procedure, then this can be named "lexical scope chain" from M to B or M to A (or static link chain or static chain).
+If there is a chain of parent procedures for a given procedure, then this can be named "lexical scope chain" from M to B or M to A (or static link chain).

 The static link does not change based on who calls a procedure, but where the procedure is defined in the source code.